SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 The IEP model:
 ![flamegraph iep](./flamegraph2.svg)

 Now, let's plot the results[^4] of the parallel and IEP model to see how they compare.
-To make these graphs more prettier, I decided to map over a range of number of students, 0 to 9,000, and to only run 10,000 simulations.
+To make these graphs prettier, I decided to map over a range of students, 0 to 9,000, and to run only 10,000 simulations.

 {% note(clickable=true,hidden=true, header="Code to generate plots") %}
-First, here is the rust code I used to write the data I wanted to python:
+First, here is the rust code I used to write the data.
 ```rust
 for model in models {
     let title = format!("{:?}.csv", model);